garbados/the-emerald-green/doc/player_guide.md

 ### 1. Forging the Pact

 - Exile three cards from your deck. *Exiled cards are removed from your deck during play.
 You can always restore them after the session.*
-- Sanctify two more. *Sanctified cards are allowed to remain in your deck, but count as absent for acquiring traits.*
+- Sanctify two more. *Sanctified cards are allowed to remain in your deck, but qualify for acquiring traits.*
+- Collectively, your exiled and sanctified cards form your Pact.
-- Gain all traits whose requirements these absences satisfy. *You do not choose which traits to acquire.
-You choose what is absent, and the consequences happen.*
+- Gain all traits whose requirements your Pact satisfies. *You do not choose which traits to acquire.
+You choose what to Pact, and the consequences happen.*
-- Stats and fungibles are calculated automatically.
+- Calculate your stats, fungibles, talents, and abilities from your traits.

 ### 2. Donning the Livery